 Eric R. Dey has been our Chief Financial Officer since November 2002.
 From October 2000 to October 2002, Mr. Dey served as Chief Financial Officer of NCI Corporation, a call center company.
 From July 1999 to October 2000, Mr. Dey served as Chief Financial Officer of Leisure Time Technology, a software development/manufacturing company.
-On March 16, 2001, Leisure Time Technology filed a petition for bankruptcy under the federal bankruptcy laws.
 From 1994 to 1999, Mr. Dey served as Corporate Controller with Excel Communications, a telecommunications service provider.
 From 1984 to 1994, Mr. Dey held a variety of financial and accounting positions with PepsiCo, Inc., a global beverage, snack and food company.